SE226G5/medichain-g5-t7-med-app/docs/SRS.md

 ## 2. Overall Description
 ### 2.1 Product Perspective
-* **Instruction:** Explain how your software fits into the bigger picture.
-  * **For Subsystem Teams:** State clearly that your module is a component of a larger system.
-How does it interact with the master database or other modules?
-  * **For the Integration Team:** Provide the high-level block diagram showing all subsystems and their connection points.
+* For Subsystem Teams

+The MED-APP system is an integrated subsystem that interacts directly with the shared centralized database.

+For the Integration Team

+This module represents the “Final Security and Confirmation Gateway.”
+It receives raw data from Module 6, locks it after approval, and allows Modules 4 and 5 to consume and display or bill the approved data.

 *   **2.1.1 System Interfaces:** [List the exact integration points and APIs your module exposes to, or consumes from, other teams].
 *   **2.1.2 User Interfaces:** [Describe the logical characteristics of your UI.
 Are you following a shared design system?].